Mike Evans Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Season Stats

-- Evans has seen the ball thrown his way 17 times in the red zone this season, 14.7% of his team's 116 red zone pass attempts.
+- With 17 targets in the red zone this season, Evans has been on the receiving end of 14.7% of his team's 116 red zone pass attempts.

-- The Buccaneers, who rank second in the NFL in points scored, have dropped back to pass 65.5% of the time while running the football 34.5% of the time.
+- The Buccaneers, who rank second in the NFL in points scored, have attempted a pass 65.5% of the time while running the football 34.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Evans' matchup with the Panthers.